mmistakes/minimal-mistakes/_posts/2020-01-31-building-bespoke-ai-products-to-win-in-the-age-of-software.md

 ---
-title: Building Bespoke AI Products to Win in the Age of Software
+title: Building bespoke AI products to win in the age of software
 category: "Digital Transformation"
 tag: ["Product", “AI”, “UX Design”, “Talent Strategy”, “DevOps”, “Cybersecurity”, “Outsourcing”]
 toc: true
 ---

 The age of mass manufacturing forged a popular managerial mindset anchored on a belief that there exists an optimal flow for any business process.
 For instance, an experienced welder should be able to weld eighty [shielded-metal-arc-carbon-steel-joints](https://en.wikipedia.org/wiki/Shielded_metal_arc_welding) in an hour, with less than one percent defects, and it takes roughly [eight weeks and three hundred and twenty hours of training](http://www.advancedweldingschool.com/projects/smaw-plate/) to become proficient.
 That mindset culminated in Taylorism (i.e., [Scientific management](https://en.wikipedia.org/wiki/Scientific_management)) and [Fordism](https://en.wikipedia.org/wiki/Fordism) at the beginning of the 20th century.

 # Winners in the age of services learned to apply Taylorism at scale